LkingForW/Blockchain-Project/README.md

     🍾 Congrats!🍾

-    You're finished and if everything went well the project should be working !
+    You're finished and if everything went well, the project should be working !

 ## Features